 Press the SET key switch to outdoor humidity.
-Press the SET key again to sensor humidity (1through 8).

-To exit the humidity calibration mode at any time, press the SNOOZE/LIGHT or SET button on the console.
+To exit the humidity calibration mode at any time, press the SNOOZE/LIGHT or SET button of the console.
 If no operation is performed, the calibration mode will timeout in 30 seconds.